 The Board and each individual Director, subject to informing the Chair, has the right to seek independent professional advice from a suitably qualified advisor, at the Port Authority's expense, to assist them to carry out their responsibilities.
 Where appropriate, a copy of this advice is to be made available to all other members of the Board.

-5.1.
-The Board generally meets on a monthly basis and it meets more frequently as circumstances require.
-Where the Chair considers appropriate, matters may be dealt with by the Board through special Board meetings or circular resolution.
+• 5.1 The Board generally meets eight times a year and it meets more frequently as circumstances require.
+Where the Chair considers it appropriate, matters may be dealt with by the Board through special Board meetings or circular resolutions.

-5.2 The Company Secretary is responsible for ensuring the Board receive papers in advance of meetings and taking minutes of the meetings.
+5.3 The Company Secretary is responsible for ensuring the Board receives papers in advance of meetings and taking minutes of the meetings.

 • establishing a clear set of governance roles and responsibilities;